varshasalimath/M1_Application_phonebook/1_Requirements/Readme.md

             complete manual task of maintaining records is vanished .soo many applications evolved to store the data in a secured manner.

  ## Defining about application
-       Phonebook application do all the basic tasks such asnadd new , modify, list, delte, search.
+       Phonebook application do all the basic tasks such as add new , modify, list, delte, search.

  # SWOT analysis